90North45West/Leakpeek-Reverse-Engineered-API-Integration/README.md

 ## Setup

-1. Replace `self.cookie` in `LeakpeekController` with your session cookie.
+1. Replace `self.cookie` in `LeakpeekController` with your session cookie once you have logged in.
-2. Customize request headers in `self.headers` as needed.

 ## Usage

-Run the bot and use `GetRequest("email", "test@gmail.com")` to query data.
+Run the bot and use `GetRequest("email", "test@gmail.com")` to query data, having the first parameter as the endpoint modification and the last parameter as the query you want to search within the category endpoint.

 ## License